Looking for the list of best search engines (2019) in the world?

 While there will be ongoing debates as to which is the best search engine and wars declared on Google vs Bing, you should always consider to have your hands in both the pies.
 If you’re looking for a search engine other than Google, Bing is what you should be using.

-Baidu is yet another popular search engine that rightly deserves to be in our list of top 10 best search engines in the world.
+Baidu is yet another popular search engine that rightly deserves to be in our list of best alternatives to Google in the world.
+It tops in market share for international search engines list.

 While Google rules the US search engine market, Baidu is the undisputed winner of search engine market in China with over 82% market share (Google China, owns only a 10% market share, far from what Baidu does).